Succinct Permutation Graphs: Introduction

 The lower bound from~\cite{BazzaroGavoille2009} implies that when $D(n) = 0$, we must have $L(n)\ge 3 \lg n - \Oh(\lg \lg n)$ to support \GDistance on PGs, making the total space at least a factor 3 worse than the information-theoretic lower bound.
 But what happens if we allow a small amount of global storage on top of the labels?
-Is access to global storage inherently more powerful, even if, by itself, it is insufficient even to just encode the entire PG?
-And if so, what is the least amount of global storage that is necessary to beat the $3\lg n$ lower bound?

-We do not have a comprehensive answer to the second question, however we settle the first one in the affirmative: we show that PGs admit a $\langle 2 \lg n, \Oh(n) \rangle$-space semi-local representation that answers distance queries in constant time, \ie, although the global space cannot distinguish all possible PGs, it suffices to break the lower bound for labeling schemes in terms of total space and label size.
-Having access even to limited amounts of global space is inherently more powerful than a fully distributed data structure.
+Is access to global storage inherently more powerful, even if insufficient encode the entire PG?
+If so, what is the least amount of global storage that is necessary to overcome the labeling-scheme lower bound? \ifsubmission{}{ } We do not comprehensively answer the latter question, but settle the former in the affirmative: \ifsubmission{ we show that PGs admit a $\langle 2 \lg n, \Oh(n) \rangle$-space semi-distributed representation that answers distance queries in $O(1)$ time. }{ we show that PGs admit a $\langle 2 \lg n, \Oh(n) \rangle$-space semi-distributed representation that answers distance queries in constant time, \ie, although the global space cannot distinguish all possible PGs, it suffices to circumvent the lower bound for labeling schemes in terms of total space and label size.
+Thus having access even to limited amounts of global space is inherently more powerful than a fully distributed data structure. }

 \paragraph{Applications} Our data structures can replace the standard (space-inefficient) representation by adjacency lists in graph algorithms.
 For several known algorithms on PGs that make explicit use of their special structure (namely, linear-time algorithms for computing minimum colorings, maximum cliques, maximum independent sets, or minimum clique covers), we show that they can be run with minimal extra space directly on top of our succinct representation.